ntutglass/LS2CNN/README.md

   2. LS2CNN: Code for loading and using the model's I/O

-  3. example_images/: Some sample microstructure images used to test the model
+  3. The BEIs used for model training are available at https://www.kaggle.com/datasets/kaomitique/lithium-disilicate-glass-ceramic-microstructures